 Some people can control the symptoms of type 2 diabetes by making lifestyle changes.
 These may include doing about 150 minutes of light-to-moderate exercise every week, losing body weight, and eating a healthful, balanced diet.

-People with more advanced type 2 diabetes might need to take medications, such as metformin, to support blood glucose control.
+People with more advanced type 2 diabetes might need to take medications, such as metformin or other medications, to support blood glucose control.

 As with other autoimmune disorders, researchers do not understand what causes type 1 diabetes, but they believe that both environmental and genetic factors might play a role in its development.

 For instance, a person with a genetic predisposition to type 1 diabetes might not experience symptoms until an environmental factor, such as a viral illness, interacts with the relevant gene.

 Once type 1 diabetes has developed, the immune system continues attacking the pancreas until it destroys all of the beta cells.
 These beta cells are essential for producing insulin, so people with type 1 diabetes cannot make this hormone.

 Both genetic and environmental factors also play a role in type 2 diabetes.
 However, type 2 diabetes has closer links to lifestyle choices and diet.

 Some people with type 2 diabetes can reduce the severity of symptoms or even eliminate them altogether by making healthful lifestyle changes.
 Other people remain resistant to insulin even after adapting their lifestyle.

 Some people with type 2 diabetes will need to inject insulin to manage their blood sugar levels.
 However, it is often possible to manage this condition without insulin.
 Doctors will often prescribe other medications and lifestyle changes for people with type 2 diabetes instead.